 Restaurant Holdings is treated as a partnership for federal income tax purposes.
 Consequently, federal income taxes are not payable or provided for by Restaurant Holdings.
-Restaurant Holdings' members are taxed individually on their pro-rata ownership share of its earnings which is allocated among the members in accordance with the Restaurant Holdings operating agreement (see Note 10).
+Restaurant Holdings' members are taxed individually on their pro-rata ownership share of its earnings which is allocated among the members in accordance with the Restaurant Holdings operating agreement (see Note 9).

 Use of Estimates - The preparation of consolidated financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the consolidated financial statements, and the reported amounts of revenue and expenses during the reporting period.
-The Company bases its estimates on historical experience and on various other assumptions believed to be reasonable under the circumstances;

-Notes to Consolidated Financial Statements January 1, 2023 and January 2, 2022 however, actual results could differ from those estimates.
+The Company bases its estimates on historical experience and on various other assumptions believed to be reasonable under the circumstances; however, actual results could differ from those estimates.
 Material estimates that are particularly susceptible to significant change relate to the assessment of impairment of long-lived assets and goodwill.